sunlightlabs/scout/README.md

 **Recommended**: use [rbenv](https://github.com/sstephenson/rbenv) to install Ruby 2.1 to your home directory.

+You need a MongoDB server.
+Scout will create its own database and collections as needed.

 After a `gem install bundler`, install included dependencies with:

 ```bash